 Repeated mowing depletes the energy reserves in the taproot and it eventually dies.
 This approach will take several years and should only be used where long-term treatment is acceptable.
-Once cut, Giant Hogweed quickly re-grows and can produce low growing flowers and seed heads unless such regrowth is dealt with.
-Checking the site at least twice post initial mowing is essential.
+Once cut, giant hogweed quickly re-grows and can produce low growing flowers and seed heads unless such regrowth is dealt with.
+Checking the site at least twice post-initial mowing is essential.

-Power equipment, such as trimmers, strimmers or weed whackers, should never be used on Giant Hogweed as they can result in the airborne spray of pulverised plant material.
-If the use of such equipment is unavoidable, extra care will have to be taken to ensure all skin is thoroughly covered (Appendix 1).
+Power equipment, such as trimmers, strimmers or weed whackers, should never be used on giant hogweed as they can result in the airborne spray of pulverised plant material.
+If the use of such equipment is unavoidable, extra care will have to be taken to ensure all skin is thoroughly covered (Appendix 1) and that equipment is properly cleaned after use.

-When using tractor mounted equipment such as a flail mower, machine operators should take stringent precautions due to the production of airborne sap as well as sap spread onto machinery which could subsequently come into contact with the skin of a person not directly involved in the mowing.
+When using tractor-mounted equipment, such as a flail mower, machine operators should take stringent precautions.
+Airborne sap can be produced and sap can be spread onto machinery, which could subsequently come into contact with the skin of a person not directly involved in the mowing.
 Other personnel and the general public should be kept away from the site during mowing.